Paper Snowflake Crystal Ornament Science Project

 What You Do:

 - Let the snowflake sit in the solution for an hour or longer until it's covered in crystals.
-Pour off the solution and use a butter knife to carefully remove the snowflake.
+Pour off the extra solution (rinse it down the sink drain with hot water) and use a butter knife to carefully remove the snowflake.
 Place it on paper towels to dry.
 You may need to use a toothpick to knock crystals out of the snowflake's holes.

-- Once it's dry, feed fishing line or string through the snowflake and hang your ornament on your tree.
-Or if it's a gift, wrap it up for Christmas!
+- Once it's dry, feed fishing line or ribbon through the snowflake, tie the ends, and hang it on your tree.
+Or if it's a gift, gently wrap it up for Christmas!